 Telephone interviews will take approximately 15 minutes.
 Calls will be made at various times of the day.
 If it is inconvenient to take part when you are first contracted, you can arrange a suitable time for the researcher to call back.

-I’m an agent working on behalf of a tenant and/or landlord, can I take part?
+I’m a resident factor/chief executive working on behalf of a landlord, can I take part?